mikejones/mississippi/README.md

 Several common-case validators are built-in for your convenience!
-All are functions which return a validation vector and support the `:when` and `:msg` options.
-Validation functions which take arguments are shown with an example.
+All are functions which return a validation vector and support the `:when` and `:msg` options, they do however provide sensible default messages.
+Validation functions that take arguments are shown with an example.

     numeric
     required